Militia (British Empire): Background

-Australia
+Australasia

 The colonies of Australia did not have militia, nor officially did New Zealand.

 In 1843 a local militia that had been formed in Wellington without official sanction was immediately disbanded.

 Bermuda

 The Castle Islands Fortifications and other public buildings in Bermuda c.
 1624.
 Construction beginning in 1612, these were the first stone fortifications, with the first coastal artillery batteries, built by England in the New World, and were manned by volunteers and the Militia 'til taken over by the regular British Army following the American War of Independence.

 In the Somers Isles, or Bermuda (originally named Virgineola), a self-governed (rather than Crown) colony settled in 1609 (as a result of the shipwreck of the Sea Venture, the flagship of the Virginia Company of London, and originally considered part of the Virginia Colony), with no native population, the Militia followed a trajectory more like that in Britain, finally becoming moribund after the War of 1812, by when the build-up of regular forces had removed the demand for the militia.
 Nevertheless, during the first century of its settlement, Bermuda's militia had remained the colony's sole defence, manning its fortifications and coastal batteries and calling up all available manpower in times of war.

 Large numbers of Irish prisoners of war and civilians were transported to Bermuda after the Cromwellian conquest of Ireland, where they were highly antagonistic to the English population.
 In 1661, the Bermudan government alleged that a plot was being hatched by a conspiratorial alliance of blacks and Irish to kill all the English populace on the island.
 The Irish were perceived as the chief instigators of this plot by the Bermudan government.
 Governor William Sayle tried to prevent such an occurrence from taking place by issuing three edicts: the first was that a nightly watch would be raised throughout the colony; second, that all slaves and indentured servants in Bermuda be disarmed of their weapons; and third, that any gathering of two or more slaves or indentured servants be dispersed by whipping (a ban was also placed on the further transportation of Irish prisoners of war and civilians to Bermuda).